 Find people who run

-For support, motivation and companionship, find other runners — friends and family members if possible — and join a local running club (many are free), which will add structure and accountability to your training routine.
+Find other runners — friends and family members if possible- for support, motivation, and companionship — and join a local running club (many are free), which will add structure and accountability to your training routine.

 Get gear that fits properly

 Look for shoes with solid cushioning in the heel and good arch support.
-You don’t have to spend a lot of money, but make sure they fit properly and feel comfortable.
+You don’t have to spend much money, but make sure they fit correctly and feel comfortable.

-Start with a slow walk or light jog for five minutes to warm up your muscles before you start running, then end your workout the same way.
+Start with a slow walk or light jog for five minutes to warm up your muscles before running, then end your workout the same way.

 Don’t get discouraged

 Stick with it, even if you don’t see results right away.
-It can take eight to 12 weeks of regular running before you see real changes in your fitness level.
+It can take eight to 12 weeks of regular running before you notice changes in your fitness level.
 Trust that the more you run, the better you’ll feel and look.

 Running is tough, and there will be days when you don’t want to do it.
 That’s normal!
 Just remember why you’re running first and keep at it.
 The more you run, the easier it will become.